 Families interested in learning more about the Center are encouraged to contact our staff to arrange a tour.
 Due to our location within a Federal building, we ask that all interested families call to center in advance, so we can clear you with security and arrange for appropriate staff to be on-hand to devote to the tour and any questions you might have.

 Families can place a child on the HHS/ED Children’s Center waiting list as soon as they are expecting; a due date within the next nine months is required, and we ask that you call the center after your child is born to provide us with a name, date of birth, and any change in the desired enrollment date.
-There is a $50 fee to be placed on the waiting list for the HHS/ED Children’s Center.

 All applications to the HHS/ED Children’s Center waiting list will be considered based on four specific pieces of information: